cryptiumlabs/juvix/doc/Witch/intro-to-witch.md

 In Juvix, you program as you would normally and invoke the proof environment as an effect to prove certain properties as you go.
-Given that the proof environment is *just* an effect, different proof styles (e.g., Agda-style dependent types ,
+Given that the proof environment is *just* an effect, different proof styles (e.g., Agda-style dependent types,
 SMT solver, proof search) can be _composed_ under a shared interface, a proof object that can manipulate itself while querying different automated provers.